A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

-For each unlabeled node, the various classifiers predict the most suitable category according to the procedures described in the previous sections.
-We report, for each method, the average classification rate and its standard deviation obtained on the 10 folds of the cross-validation.
+For each unlabeled node, the various classifiers predict the most suitable category according to the procedure described below.
+We compute, for each method, the average classification accuracy obtained on the five folds of the cross-validation.
+A nonparametric Friedman-Nemenyi statistical test \cite{Demsar2006} is then performed across all datasets in order to compare the different methods.